 And to be vulnerable we should overcome thinking of it as a weakness.

 Rather, we should make it our most valuable asset.
 Because the display of sensitivity most often allows us to quickly identify the intentions of our acquaintances.

 When demonstrating vulnerability we may instantly gain insight.
 Is our new friend driven to take a step closer or to step back in rejection?
 And to see if they perceive weakness as a flaw or if they are ready to jump to our rescue when we are falling.

 We should not be afraid to display our weaknesses out of fear of being harmed.
 If we are vulnerable from the very beginning, a little sting of rejection will hurt less than a big disappointment after time, don’t you think?

-Knowing Who We Are Is The Beginning
+Knowing Who We Are Is the Beginning

-We need to explore the self first and to accept it in its entirety in order to be able to make vulnerability a strength.
+We need to explore the self first and accept it in its entirety in order to be able to make vulnerability a strength.

 I know that at first, this seems a bit frightening because it lies within our nature to aim for connection and acceptance – because just like most people I used to hide a great deal of my experiences to avoid judgment.

 But hiding had never allowed me to be fully seen, which is why I could never feel really connected.
 I’d even say I was feeling strongly alienated because no one seemed to care enough, to even notice my acting.

 I was running from my past, my trauma.